OGreenwood672/pr_kalman/README.md

 ### **Notes**

 - For consistent results, follow the recommended movement pattern during data collection.
+- **Always activate the virtual environment before running any scripts** using the instructions provided in the "First Time Setup Instructions."
 - Remember to deactivate the virtual environment when finished by running `deactivate`.